CameronProbert/random-user-api/README.md

 ## Implemented features
 Get a list of 20 users: `get /users`
 Get a list of x users: `get /users?results=x`
-Get a user by id: `get /users/id`
+Get a user by id: `get /users/:id`
 Get a random (pre-generated) user: `get /users/random`
-Get a random new user: `get /users/new`--
+Get a random new user: `get /users/new`
-Filter based on firstName (wip branch)
+Filter based on firstName: `get /users?firstName=x`
-Filter based on lastName (wip branch)
+Filter based on lastName: `get /users?firstName=x`
-Updating a user's details
+Updating a user's details: `post /users/:id`
-Deleting a user
+Deleting a user: `delete /users/:id`
+Adding a new user: `post /users/new`

 ## Todo
 Swap out repository implementation for a real database (currently using a .json file)